refandhika/sedikitacakv3-cms/README.md

 ---

 To Do:
-- Connect Hobbies:
-    - Table
-    - Crete Form
-    - Edit Form
-    - Delete
-- Connect Settings:
-    - Table
-    - Create Form
+- Add WYSIWYG
-    - Edit Form
+- Change Logo
-    - Delete
+- Change Color Theme